cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 The 2 Psomagen kits arrived on 3/8/2021, and the 2 Viome kits arrived on 3/5/2021.

+All 4 samples were collected and mailed on 3/11/2021.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.